-The vast majority of the Corporation's natural gas production is processed at the Pouce Coupe Gas Plant and the AltaGas Facility, with the remainder processed at third-party facilities.
+The vast majority of the Corporation's natural gas production is processed at the Pouce Coupe Gas Plant and the Gordondale Facility, with the remainder processed at third-party facilities.
 See "Description of the Business - Facilities - Pouce Coupe Gas Plant" for information on the Pouce Coupe Gas Plant.

-Under the Gordondale Processing Arrangement, Birchcliff is provided with up to 120 MMcf/d of natural gas processing on a firm service basis at the AltaGas Facility and Birchcliff's take-or-pay obligation is 100 MMcf/d.
-The effective date of the Gordondale Processing Arrangement is January 1, 2018 and the term is for at least 15 years, subject to extension in accordance with the terms of the agreement.
+Under the Gordondale Processing Agreement, which was amended in connection with the entering into of the COA, Birchcliff is provided with up to 120 MMcf/d of natural gas processing on a firm service basis at the Gordondale Facility and Birchcliff's take-or-pay obligation is 100 MMcf/d.
+The Gordondale Facility continues to operate under the Gordondale Processing Agreement, with Birchcliff as operator for the remainder of the processing agreement's term, which will continue until at least December 31, 2032.